doug-moen/openscad2/functional_geometry/Programming.md

   must be at least `abs(d)` units away, but it could be farther.
 There is room for flexibility because of isosurfaces, discussed below.
+* If this constraint is violated, then the ray-marching algorithm for directly rendering a shape on a GPU will not work.

 A distance function must be [strictly increasing](http://mathworld.wolfram.com/StrictlyIncreasingFunction.html) (for points outside of objects) or strictly decreasing (for points inside of objects) as the point gets increasingly farther away from the nearest object boundary.
+This paragraph is speculative.

 ### Isosurfaces
 The isosurface at distance d of a distance field f